easy-graph/easy-graph.github.io/docs/_sources/hypergraph.rst.txt

 **Dataset:**

 trivago-clicks (eg.trivago_clicks):
-Sets of hotels clicked on in a Web browsing session, where labels are the countries of the accomodation.
+Sets of hotels clicked on in a Web browsing session, where labels are the countries of the accommodation.

-**Import Libraries**
+**Import Libraries:**

 .. code-block:: python